mallorbc/Finetune_LLMs/finetuning_repo/README.md

 After logging in, you will be given a link that gives you a token, copy and paste that token into the terminal.

+## Preparing A Dataset

+Preparing a dataset is a very important step to finetuning.
+There are several ways to go about preparing the dataset.
+Those include corpus model or individual entries mode.

+Corpus mode is easier, you just have many pieces of text and arange the dataset into a csv file under a column called ```text```.
+This would be good for things like code, books, etc.  You could also use this mode for allowing few-shot learning, where other entries may provide guidance to solve other problems.
+Something to note, is that when running in corpus mode, the program will split entries in half in order to fill the ```--block_size``` window.
+If that is acceptable, consider this mode.

+Individual entries mode means you include ```<|endoftext|>``` tokens to seperate entries.
+This means that entries contain one example with padding, which is useful for zero shot problems or problems that can not be split in half in still make sense.

+You can find more information on creating a dataset from this [video](https://www.youtube.com/watch?v=07ppAKvOhqk&ab_channel=Brillibits)

+If you want to run in individual entries model, you do not need to run finetuning with any special flags and the indivual entries will be padded.
+If you want to run in corpus mode, you need to run with the ```--group_texts``` flag, which will combine entries as needed.

+## Finetuning Model

+Training and finetuning a model is equal parts art and science.
+If you want the best model possible, you are going to need to do a hyperparamter sweep, meaning run with many different learning rates, weight decay, etc.

+The values and flags in the ```example_run.txt``` are a good starting point.
+Training arguments that are supported include those use in the ```transformers``` library.
+See [here](https://huggingface.co/docs/transformers/v4.25.1/en/main_classes/trainer#transformers.TrainingArguments) for all possible flags.

+This repo uses GPUs, but it may be worthwhile to look at what the orginal TPU [project](https://github.com/kingoflolz/mesh-transformer-jax/blob/master/howto_finetune.md) suggests for finetuning.

+Some extra important settings are the ```learning_rate```, ```block_size```, ```gradient_accumulation_steps```, ```per_device_train_batch_size```, ```num_gpus``` and ```group_texts```.

+If you tasks never needs more than say, 512 tokens, by decreasing the ```block_size arg```, you can reduce the memory consumption and thus have a large batch size.

+The ```learning_rate``` at 5e-6 is good, but you could start higher and decay by 10x.

+I try to have ```gradient_accumulation_steps```, ```per_device_train_batch_size``` and ```num_gpus``` multipy to 32.
+Larger product from these flags can allow a larger learning rate, but typically larger batch sizes generalize worse, see [here](https://arxiv.org/pdf/1609.04836.pdf).
+This will will need to be experimentally determined.

 # Original Repo Guide: Finetune GPT2-XL (1.5 Billion Parameters) and GPT-NEO (2.7 Billion Parameters) on a single GPU with Huggingface Transformers using DeepSpeed

 This was the README for which I modified the code from.
 Some useful insight may be here.